Lumieducation/H5P-Nodejs-library/docs/usage/h5p-editor-constructor.md

 Allows you to customize styles and scripts of the client.
 Also allows passing in a lock implementation (needed for multi-process or clustered setups).

+## options.permissionSystem (optional)

+By passing in an implementation of `IPermissionSystem` you get fine-grained control over who can do what in your system.
+The library calls the methods of `IPermissionSystem` whenever a user performs an action that requires authorization.

+If you leave options.permissionSystem `undefined`, the library will allow everything to everyone!

 ## contentUserDataStorage (optional)

 The `contentUserDataStorage` handles saving and loading user states, so users